CarterSchock/getting-and-cleaning-data/CodeBook.md

-## CodeBook for Variables in Full_Tidy.csv <a name="CodeBook for Variables in Full_Tidy.csv"></a>
+## CodeBook for Variables in Full_Tidy.txt <a name="CodeBook for Variables in Full_Tidy.txt"></a>

-Each observation in "Full_Tidy.csv" is an average of each of the variables described below in "Variables" by subject and activity.
+Each observation in "Full_Tidy.txt" is an average of each of the variables described below in "Variables" by subject and activity.
 The raw files containing each individual measurement can be found at "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

 ## Identifying Variables <a name="Identifying Variables"></a>